 Development patterns throughout Nevada and the nation have historically been in close proximity to riparian areas (vegetation associated next to rivers, streams, or springs).
 This pattern of development, through agricultural production, grazing, or urban development, while logical, has placed a strain on the biological health and survivorship of many species throughout the State.
 Nevada’s arid nature makes private riparian areas even more important for wildlife within the state.

 A concerted effort to study, improve, and preserve healthy sagebrush habitat is a major focus for the State of Nevada.
 This habitat is vital to the continued survival of many of the sagebrush obligate species, such as the greater sage grouse, pygmy rabbit, and Brewer’s sparrow, to name just a few.

 ¹ Testimony of Gale A. Norton, Secretary of the Interior, before the Senate Committee on Energy and Natural Resources.
 May 8, 2001

-²The Landowner Incentive Program: Model State Approaches and Recommendations to the U.S. Fish and Wildlife Service.
+²The Private Lands for Wildlife Program: Model State Approaches and Recommendations to the U.S. Fish and Wildlife Service.
 Timothy Male, PhD.
 And Marybeth Bauer, M.S.
 Environmental Defense Center for Conservation Incentives; July 2003.

-Why is the Nevada Landowner Incentive Program (NLIP) so important in Nevada?
+Why is the Private Lands for Wildlife Program so important in Nevada?

 While the majority of land in Nevada is publicly owned, the remaining privately owned property is frequently situated near valuable water and riparian habitats, productive springs, seeps and meadows that are favored by much of the states’ wildlife.
 Due to the proximity to water, much of this land is in farming and ranching production, but at the same time is a valuable resource for wildlife.
 Aquatic habitats in Nevada support 25 rare fish species and several amphibians.
 Nearly all wildlife depend on water and associated habitats like seeps and springs.